 Golf Tournament in memory of Bambisanani hero raises funds for Cancer Research

 The Martin Green Memorial Golf Tournament remembers a remarkable man who whilst a teacher at St. Mary’s School, Menston played an important role in developing the Bambisanani Partnership – a unique charity that uses the power of sport to change lives of some of the poorest children in South Africa.
-The Eleventh Annual Tournament was held at East Morton Golf Club, as it always is, and raised £xxxx for Cancer Research UK.
-Over the past eleven years this event has now raised over £12,300 for the charity.
+The Eleventh Annual Tournament was held at East Morton Golf Club, as it always is, and raised £850 for Cancer Research UK.
+Over the past eleven years this event has now raised over £13,150 for the charity.

 Team photo